bxparks/AceTime/tests/validation/README.md

 # Validation Tests

-These tests compare the algorithm implemented by `ZonedDateTime` and `ZoneProcessor` classes with the equivalent functionalty from 5 other libraries:
+These tests compare the algorithm implemented by `ZonedDateTime` and `ZoneProcessor` classes with the equivalent functionality from 5 other libraries:

 * [Python pytz](https://pypi.org/project/pytz/) library